antmicro/renode-linux-runner-action/README.md

 ### Command syntax

-For a list of commands you can just use a list of strings, but if you want more powerful customization, you can use a `Command` object with the following fields:
+For a list of commands you can just use a list of strings, but if you want more customization, you can use a `Command` object containing the following fields:

-- `command`: The shell command to be run.
+- `command`: A shell command to be run.
 - `expect`: A string the action will wait for from the command's output.
-- `timeout`: Timeout in seconds for the command.
+- `timeout`: Command timeout (in seconds).
 By default, the timeout is inherited from the task.
 - `echo`: Boolean parameter.
 If true, the output from the shell is printed.
 By default this parameter is inherited from the task.
 - `check-exit-code`: Boolean parameter.
 If true, the shell will check whether the command failed or not.
 Default: `true`

 ### Variables

 You can define a list of variables and use it later with `${{VAR_NAME}}`.
-In addition, some predefined global variables are available:
+In addition, predefined global variables are available:

 - `${{BOARD}}`: name of the selected board
 - `${{NOW}}`: current date and time in the format `%Y-%m-%d %H:%M:%S`

 ### Shell initialization

-All Tasks that refer to a particular shell have an additional hidden dependency.
+Any Task that refers to a particular shell will have an additional hidden, shell-specific dependency.
 They require the Task that has the same name as the shell (for example, `renode`).
 These Tasks are used to configure the shell.
 However, you can replace these Tasks by simply providing your own version with the same name.

 ## Kernel

-It is possible to replace the Linux image on which the tests are run and mount a custom [file system image](#image).
-More information on how to do it can be found [in the 'Kernel' section of the docs](docs/Kernel.md).
+It is possible to replace a Linux image on which the tests are run and mount a custom [file system image](#image).
+You can find further instructions on the topic [in the 'Kernel' section of the docs](docs/Kernel.md).

 ## Board

 The action allows you to select your own board and choose its configuration.
-You can select a board from the list (remember that you also need to select the matching processor architecture).
-Here are the available boards:
+You can select a board from a list (remember that you also need to select a matching processor architecture).
+Available boards are:

 - [riscv64 - hifive_unleashed](action/device/hifive_unleashed/init.resc)
 - [arm32 - zynq_7000](action/device/zynq_7000/init.resc)

 You can also choose the default board: `default` or your own board: `custom`.
-In the latter case, you have to provide your own resc and repl files, which will configure the emulation.
-Configuration files can be selected using [`resc`](https://renode.readthedocs.io/en/latest/introduction/using.html#resc-scripts) and [`repl`](https://renode.readthedocs.io/en/latest/advanced/platform_description_format.html) parameters.
+In the latter case, you need to provide your own resc and repl files, which will configure the emulation.
+You can select the configuration files using [`resc`](https://renode.readthedocs.io/en/latest/introduction/using.html#resc-scripts) and [`repl`](https://renode.readthedocs.io/en/latest/advanced/platform_description_format.html) parameters.
 You can read more about these files in the [Renode documentation](https://renode.readthedocs.io/en/latest/index.html).